konstantinfarrell/hotrc/README.md

 # hotrc

-hotrc ("hot-RC") is a nice little script that lets you add or remove an alias to/from your `.bashrc` file.
+hotrc ("hot-are-see") is a nice little script that lets you add or remove an alias to/from your `.bashrc` file.

 ## Install